crhansbury/vopmembership/README.md

 ## Goal Outline

-Basic goals:
+### Basic goals:
 * get input on new member name, pronoun, section, role, email, phone, address
 * generate a member ID
-* output to a master spreadsheet/db of all members
+* output to a master spreadsheet of all members
+    * 2 sheets: active members, inactive members
 * be able to edit members in existing db
 * print a nametag with name, section, and pronouns
 * print a label sheet with member ID